+As described in the testimony of Hillary Hebert, SDG&E intends to procure solar energy from local projects once this application is approved.
 All bundled SDG&E customers will be eligible to participate in the program and SDG&E will subscribe customers to the program on a first come-first served basis.
-For the pilot launch, SDG&E will initially establish parameters to ensure customer groups have adequate access to the
+In accordance with SB 43, SDG&E will ensure both residential and non-residential customer groups have access to the program.